owulveryck/owulveryck.github.io/content/post/knative-part1.md

 By mastering the coupling, the design paradigms have shown excellent results on the quality and reliability of software.

-How do those paradigms apply to AI based applications?
+How do those paradigms apply to AI-based applications?

 In this series of articles, I plan to dig into the design of code and hosting applied to AI software.
 This first article is about concepts.